UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/04_Yocto.md

 5. Choose the percentage of swap on total drive size.
 You can type `0` and press `Enter`
 5. The installation should take about a minute.

-<span class="label label-warning">Heads up!</span> Once the installation is complete if you want the fastest boot as possible we suggest to modify the file `grub.cfg` changing the `timeout` voice to `0` (10 seconds are set by default).
+<span class="label label-warning">Heads up!</span> If you want the fastest boot as possible, once the installation is complete we suggest to modify the file `grub.cfg` changing the `timeout` voice to `0` (10 seconds are set by default).